 This VPN does have a kill switch, only they call it a Network Lock.
 It is not as configurable as Nord’s kill switch, but you can turn it off.
 When it is turned on and network traffic is not going through the VPN, it disconnects until a secure connection is reestablished.
 However, you do not have as many choices as to how it behaves when it disconnects and reconnects.

-Cyberghost VPN was our third choice, but we still felt that it represented an excellent value.
+Cyberghost VPN was our fourth choice, but we still felt that it represented an excellent value.
 Cyberghost offers packages ranging from $12.99 per month for one month subscription to $3.50 per month for 18 months.
 They also offer a 7-day free trial and a 45-day money-back guarantee.
 This was more generous than the other two.

-The reason why we ranked this one third is because we experienced the greatest number of interruptions and slowest connection speeds using it.
+The reason why we ranked this one 4th is because we experienced the greatest number of interruptions and slowest connection speeds using it.
 However, for most purposes, it worked well enough that you can enjoy your favorite streaming videos without a considerable amount of buffering.
 We just did not feel that they had a network that was as fast as Nord and Express.
 If you are looking for a VPN that is a good value for the money and that works well enough for most applications, Cyberghost may be the best choice.
 We also liked that it was easy to install and use for beginners.
 It has a lot more automatic functions that come preprogrammed and fewer settings that you can modify or adjust yourself.

 For those that like the ability to tweak their settings, the other two may be the better choice.
 However, if you are a beginner and are just starting to learn to use a VPN, Cyberghost would be our top recommendation.